PADI Dive Instructor Internship

 Get in touch & we can put a plan together for you.

-What prerequisites are needed to join the Dive Instructor Internship?
+What prerequisites are required to join the PADI Instructor Internship?

 To join the Dive Instructor Internship on Koh Tao you must: